-The Drexel Minor in French develops language competence and cultural sensitivity.
+The Minor and Intermediate Proficiency Certificate in French at Drexel develop language competence and cultural sensitivity.
 The French program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including international study abroad programs and co-op placements.
 Over 220 million people speak French - by 2050, that number is predicted to rise to 700 million.

 According to the French Ministry of Foreign Affairs and International Development, French and English have the distinction of being taught in the education systems of most countries.
 Fluently speaking a second language, especially one as versatile as French, facilitates travel and significantly increases employment opportunities in the United States and abroad.